 Despite the wild events in the Capitol this week, the machinery of the Federal and State appellate courts continued on.
 The Second Circuit’s sentencing remand in Brogdon for the district court’s failure to consider, or at least articulate how it had considered, defendant’s sentence on a related state court sentence, is worth a read.
 So, too, is AD1’s reversal in Alvarez, something that has become in recent months a somewhat unusual event for that court.

 In United States v.
 Razzouk, CA2 released an amended opinion that affirmed defendant’s EDNY bribery and tax evasion convictions, and Judge Allyne R. Ross’ decision to impose restitution under the Mandatory Victims Restitution Act (MVRA).
 CA2 found that defendant’s bribery conduct was an offense against property, but it remanded for the district court to reconsider its decision to include investigatory costs in the restitution order in light of the Supreme Court’s decision in Lagos v.
 United States, 138 S.Ct.
 1684 (2018).
-The amended decision was not materially different than the original decision summarized in the of the Week Ended October 2, 2020.
+The amended decision was not materially different than the original decision summarized in the Decisions of the Week Ended October 2, 2020.

 CA2’s amended precedential decision can be found here.

 In United States v.
 Tyrell, in a summary order, CA2 affirmed defendant’s SDNY convictions for, among other things, racketeering conspiracy; murder in aid of racketeering, and aiding and abetting the same; conspiracy to distribute and possess with intent to distribute narcotics; distribution of narcotics within 1,000 feet of playgrounds and schools; and several firearms offenses.
 CA2 also affirmed the aggregate sentence of life imprisonment plus 55 years imposed by the Hon.
 Jed S. Rakoff, summarily rejecting legal sufficiency and evidentiary claims.